The first steps

 Fernand Léger, who was in between contracts from 1922 to 1924, later renews his agreement with Léonce Rosenberg.
 He becomes the main artist of the Galerie de l’Effort Moderne.

 Between 1920 and 1925, cinema and ballet inspire his motion paintings.

 The Ballets suédois of the choreographer Jean Börlin, who have been at the Théâtre des Champs-Élysées for two years, perform Skating-Rink (costumes by Fernand Léger) on January 20th, 1922, and Création du monde in 1923 (set and costumes Fernand Léger).

 At the end of the year, Léger shoots with Dudley Murphy and Man Ray the first images of his Ballet mécanique, his first film without a script, for which Kiki de Montparnasse (Alice Prin, known as Kiki de Montparnasse, muse and companion of Man Ray) lends her face.
 The first screening takes place in Vienna during the inauguration of the international Ausstellung Neuer Theatertechnik.

-In 1924, Fernand joins Othon Friesz, soon replaced by Amédée Ozenfant, to create L’Académie moderne at 86 Notre-Dame-Des-Champs in the Montparnasse district.
+In 1924, Amédée Ozenfant joined Fernand Léger at the “Académie moderne” at 86 Notre-Dame-Des-Champs in the Montparnasse district, thus marking it its true start.
 Marie-Laurencin, also part of the Section d’or, has been there from the start.